bearsdotzone/blasebears/pages/index.md

 https://ring.yell.rocks/random - A discovery link that will take you to a random member site

+It's really that easy, don't concern yourself with whether or not your website is "finished" Part of the beauty of a smaller internet is under construction gifs.

 How does this work?
 More information available on [GitHub](https://github.com/bearsdotzone/blasebears)